cmaddocks-uk/dfe-standards/README.md

 Christopher Maddocks, Ex ANME Ambassador — built for the use of schools in the UK.

-Supported by feedback from [ANME](https://anme.co.uk) — the Association of Network Manager Educators.
+Supported by feedback from [ANME](https://anme.co.uk) — the Association of Network Manager in Education.

 ---